Kidepo National Park

 Historical Background of Kidepo National ParkKidepo National Park

-Kidepo National Park was established in 1962, just before Uganda gained independence from British colonial rule.
-The park’s creation was primarily motivated by the need to protect the unique ecosystems and wildlife in the Kidepo and Narus Valleys.
-Prior to its establishment as a national park, the area was inhabited by the indigenous Karamojong people, who practiced nomadic pastoralism.
+Kidepo National Park was gazetted in -1962, shortly before the-independence of Uganda from British colonial rule.
+The establishment of the park was mainly prompted by the urge to offer adequate protection to unique ecosystems and wildlife of Kidepo and Narus Valleys.
+Indigenously, it was home to the Karamajong people before its establishment as a national park, who led nomadic pastoral lives.

 Geographic and Ecological Significance of Kidepo National Park

-Kidepo National Park is situated in the Karamoja region, bordered by South Sudan to the north and Kenya to the east.
-The park’s geography is characterized by its rugged terrain, rolling savannahs, and the dramatic mountain ranges of the Morungole and Lotukei.
-The altitudes within the park range from 914 meters in the Narus Valley to 2,750 meters at the summit of Mount Morungole.
+Situated in the badlands of Karamoja, Kidepo National Park shares borders with South Sudan to the north and Kenya to the east.
+Topography forms a rugged terrain, rolling savannahs, and dramatic mountain ranges, such as Morungole and Lotukei, organizations.
+Altitude varies from 914 meters in the Narus Valley to 2,750 meters at Mount Morungole.

 Biodiversity in Kidepo National Park